yongjun21/st-scrolly/docs/guide/README.md

 :::

 ::: danger
-4. **`vh` should never for slide height.** Always use a static value (eg. 800px) for height or let it be implicit by slide content.
+4. **Avoid using `vh` for slide height.** Always use a static value (eg. 800px) for height or let it be implicit by slide content.
 We will talk a bit more on this later.
 :::

 ::: tip